Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

    discretizer.apply_to(model,wrt=model.t1,nfe=10)
    discretizer.apply_to(model,wrt=model.t2,nfe=100)

 This also allows the user to combine different methods.
-For example, applying the forward difference method to one ``ContinuousSet`` and the central finite difference method to another ``ContinuousSet``:
+For example, applying the forward difference method to one :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` and the central finite difference method to another :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>`:

 .. code-block:: python